ProfLehman/cs111_spring_2026/topics/exam1/hardware/computer_hardware.md

 * Modern CPUs often contain **multiple cores**
 * Multiple cores allow a computer to perform **multiple operations at the same time**
 * Programs must be designed to take advantage of **parallel processing** for cores to improve performance
 ---

+## GPUs in Modern Computers (Processing)

+**Graphics Processing Units (GPUs)** are specialized processors designed to perform **many calculations at the same time**.

+## What GPUs Do Well
+- Handle **massive parallel workloads** using thousands of small cores
+- Excel at math-heavy tasks such as graphics, images, and matrix calculations
+- Work **alongside the CPU**, not as a replacement

+> **CPU:** best at a few complex, sequential tasks
+> **GPU:** best at thousands of simple tasks running in parallel

+## GPU Real-World Use Cases
+Many modern computing problems are **parallel**, not sequential—making GPUs essential for today’s most powerful and practical applications.

+- **Gaming:** GPUs render 3D graphics, lighting, shadows, and motion in real time
+- **Artificial Intelligence:** Training and running AI models (image recognition, chatbots, recommendations) relies heavily on GPUs
+- **Photo & Video Editing:** Filters, effects, and video encoding use GPU acceleration
+- **Science & Research:** Weather modeling, simulations, and medical imaging run much faster on GPUs
+- **Everyday Devices:** Phones, tablets, and laptops include GPUs for graphics and AI features

+---
 ## Motherboard and Ports